maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 pieces of space and two different branches.

 It seems, however, that the branchial separation should take precedence.
-That is because if we only allow events to match spacelike separated expressions, we expect the evolution to be equivalent to the global multiway system evolution.
+That is because if we only allow events to match spacelike-separated expressions, we expect the evolution to be equivalent to the global multiway system evolution.
 In this case, we have to define the separation above as branchlike, as the two final expressions can never simultaneously appear in the same singleway system.